 So what evidence do we have that God’s plan is best?
 Consider the results of these studies that indicate that personal health is related to a person’s marital state:

-1) Unmarried men are 58% more likely to have a heart attack than single men, and single women are 60% more likely to have heart attacks than married women.
+1) Unmarried men are 58% more likely to have a heart attack than married men, and single women are 60% more likely to have heart attacks than married women.
 This data comes from a study by Turku University Hospital in Finland.

 2) Studies of 19,000 married people showed a 20% lower probability of dying than unmarried people, according to the National Opinion and Research Center.